heyheyhello/voko/readme.md

 ```

 Add arbitrary namespaces such as MathML by adding them to the `v.ns` object.
 Only SVG is included by default.
-You can rename namespaces to, if you're into
+You can rename namespaces too, if you're into
 that: `v.ns.s = v.ns.svg`

 ## Examples

-Example of its flexibility, supporting different writing styles:
+Example of its flexibility, supporting different writing styles for attributes,
+CSS-style syntax, and looping:

 ```js
 const header = v('header', { style: 'background:"#fff"' })